 It’s the season for Publishers Clearing House Sweepstakes and the scams that go along with the real deal are already apparent.
 Scams typically follow popular news stories in an effort to capitalize on the headlines.
 The scams that always trail the famous sweepstakes involve, phone calls, email or lookalike letters all claiming a big check awaits the recipient.

-Sweepstakes, lotto and other scams cheat consumers locally and nationwide out of millions of dollars in recent years.
+Sweepstakes scams have cheated consumers locally and nationwide out of millions of dollars in recent years.

 The BBB office receives 3 -5 phone calls a day from people asking about sweepstakes notifications they’ve received via email, fax or regular mail or even a phone call.
 Often, the callers cannot believe they are being scammed.
 “Unfortunately, people are taken advantage of and their money simply taken by these scams,” said Janna Kiehl, BBB CEO.

 If you have received notification of winning a prize: